Titelbild

 Flapping flight

-with strongly fluctuating lift, according to the usual description of the birds' flight
+with strongly fluctuating lift, according to the usual description of the flapping flight.
+In birds, however, the corresponding pendulum motion of the body is only rarely observable.

 From the shown resultant R you can derive the carry force and the thrust (not shown here).
 Pendulum movements of the body as a result of lift fluctuations are neglected here.